liyuanlin/cordova-hot-code-push-cli-qiniu/README.md

 cordova-hcp login
 ```

-Command requests and saves login credentials, using which deployment on the Amazon servers is performed.
+Command requests and saves login credentials, using which deployment on the QiNiu servers is performed.
 You need to run it before doing any deployment.
-Otherwise, `cordova-hcp` won't now how to login to the Amazon.
+Otherwise, `cordova-hcp` won't now how to login to the QiNiu.

-When executed, you will be asked to enter your Amazon `Access Key Id` and `Access Key Secret`:
+When executed, you will be asked to enter your QiNiu `Access Key Id` and `Access Key Secret`:
 ```
 Running login
-Please provide: Amazon Access Key Id:  YOUR_ACCESS_KEY_ID Please provide: Amazon Secret Access Key:  YOUR_ACCESS_KEY_SECRET
+Please provide: Qiniu Access Key Id:  YOUR_ACCESS_KEY_ID Please provide: Qiniu Secret Access Key:  YOUR_ACCESS_KEY_SECRET
 ```

 Entered credentials will be placed in the `.chcplogin` file: